SirMegaMU/Notes/GLT1027 Advanced Oral Communication/pre 2 booklet.md

 For those major powers, it's a kind of irresponsibility to declare neutral when such thing happens.
 While for small countries, they do not have the ability to stop such threat, neutral is still a good choice to archive "don't be evil".

 ## Conclusion

+So, let's come to the conclusion.
+Neutral countries don't take massive influences in global politics and it can hardly flip the  result in war.
+The was some powerful league of neutrality before, but of course, not now.

+Still, Neutral Countries are still playing important roles to protect the peace and hold back wars.
+Neutral Countries are facing those facing international affairs in an active way.
+And also